The information in this article applies to:

 The first of these scenarios is easy to resolve - if another version of Chief Architect is running, simply save your work and close the file.

 The second scenario requires a little bit of investigation.
-Save your work and then close your Chief Architect or Home Designer software.
+Save your work, close your Chief Architect or Home Designer software, then navigate to the appropriate section below that corresponds to your operating system

 If the file is locked because another user on the same network has it open on their system, then you can have them close the file so that you can open it.
 If it is locked and does not appear to be in use on any other systems, restart all the computers that are connected to the network and try opening it again.